DeepChainBio/deepchain-apps/README.md

 - 'esm1_t34_670M_UR50D'
 - 'esm1_t34_670M_UR50S'

 !!
-The embedding will run on a GPU on the plateform.
+The embedding will run on a GPU on the platform.
 But for a testing phase on your personal computer (CPU), you should choose the smaller architecture.